HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

 Size and row are rounded counts as of May 2024.
 :::

 In order to understand what each of these tables contain, you can click on the table name and view the details.
-For example, if you expand the `all` dataset and click on the `pages` table you can see the schema.
+For example, if you expand the `crawl` dataset and click on the `pages` table you can see the schema.
 Clicking **Details** tells you some information about the table, such as its size and the number of rows.
 Clicking **Preview** shows an example of some data from the table.

 ![Table Preview](./exploring_summary_pages_tables.png)